kesen-humblebundle/game_overview/README.md

 # Game Overview Service

-> This is a service representing the game system requirements and other specifications
+> This service represents the system requirements/specifications module
-> on the product page of our Humble Bundle clone.
+> on the product page of a Humble Bundle clone.
 It fetches info about a particular
-> product and displays relavent info in the same manner as the original site.
+> game and displays relavent info in the same manner as the original site.
 > A second div displays system requirements for a given id and includes a dropown to view more.

 ## Related Projects